CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

-2 - Sonra tekrar çalıştırın artık node'nuz güncellendi
+2 - Then restart it, your node is now updated.